Armando Martins

-Armando da Silva Martins (born 4 March 1905, date of death unknown) was a Portuguese footballer.
+Armando da Silva Martins (4 March 1905 – 28 April 1961) was a Portuguese footballer.
 He played as forward.

 International career

 Martins made his international debut on 24 January 1926 in Porto against Czechoslovakia.
 The match ended in a 1-1 draw.
 He gained 11 caps and scored 3 goals for the Portugal national team.
 Martins was also a member of the Portugal national squad in the 1928 football Olympic tournament, where he played 2 games.